 The Tufts University Archives, managed by Digital Collections and Archives, documents the history of the Tufts University from 1852 to the the present.
 The University Archives consists of several thousand linear feet of records including administrative records (presidents, provosts, deans, and department records, faculty files, undergraduate and graduate student records) photographs and other audiovisual materials; and publications that document the history of Tufts University.
 The University Archives includes theses and doctoral dissertations.
-All University Archives are described in online findings aids in the Tufts Digital Library.
+All University Archives are described in online findings aids, which can be searched at Archives @ Tufts.
 From the finding aids you may request to review material in our Reading Room or request scans.

 DCA has also digitized or created a selection of historical sources, which are available through the Tufts Digital Library.
 In many cases you may be able to find the information you need among the resources listed on this page.

 - The online-only Concise Encyclopedia of Tufts History tells you about the history of Tufts, its traditions, events, buildings, and people.
 If there is no entry on the topic you’re researching, please let us know.